 Ultimately, duty is simply living true.
 However, confused by conflicting and pressing desires makes this difficult.
-Slowing down enough to ponder our life’s priorities (desires), allows us to sense our innate Nature and know what we ought to do (or not do) to give life meaning.
+Slowing down enough to ponder our life’s priorities (the sole desire of Buddha’s 4th thruth), allows us to sense our innate Nature and know what we ought to do (or not do) to give life meaning.
 Then contentment is possible.

 The Eight Steps

-Half of the eight steps above relate directly to the mind.
+Half of the eight steps above [*] relate directly to the mind.
 Our perceptions determine how we react to life’s circumstances.
-So obviously Right Understanding is a critical first step.
+So obviously Right Comprehension is a critical first step.
 For example, if we understand through the Second Noble Truth, that buying things won’t bring contentment, we are less likely to go into debt for them.
-Next, we need Right Mindedness to keep us mindful of what we understand… and so on.
+Next, we need Right Resolution keeps us mindful of what we comprehend… and so on.

 Also, what does Right mean?
 Right is what lies between the extremes, i.e., the Middle Path.
 It doesn’t carry the same moral weight as ‘right’ does in a linear Judeo-Christian sense.
 Right refers to that which works.
 For example, the Right way to open a jar of pickles is counter-clockwise.
 To do other wise is futile.
 However, we usually need to do it ‘wrong’ (make mistakes) first in order to realize what’s Right,.
 Sorting out this Right way from the other ways is our life’s journey.